STEllAR-GROUP/rostam-docs/ssh.md

 # Two-step Authentication
 Access to all LSU systems now requires Two-Factor Authentication (2FA).
 You can set up your two-factor authentication after you logged in for the first time.
 Please follow the instructions [Two-Factor Authentication Setup](/ssh/otp)

+# Advanced Connection Topics

+Connecting to the cluster by typing password and using the full hostname could be a bit obnoxious.

+You can:

+- Setup Public Key Authentication to avoide typing password for each login.
+- Configure SSH client to avoid typing username and hostname each time
+- Setup ProxyJump to access a compute node directly from your workstation.

+By following our [Advaced SSH Configuration](ssh/advanced_ssh) instructions.